sanko/infix/README.md

   - Member 'name': offset=16, size=8
 ```

-This runtime layout information allows you to, for example, take a Python object and correctly pack its attributes into a C `UserProfile` struct in memory, byte by byte.
+This runtime layout information allows you to, for example, take a Perl hash and correctly pack its key/value pairs into a C `UserProfile` struct in memory, byte by byte.

 ## Supported Platforms

 `infix` is rigorously tested on a wide array of operating systems, compilers, and architectures with every commit.

 <details>

 <summary><strong>Click to view the full CI test matrix</strong></summary>

 | OS | Architecture | Compilers | Status |